-- Screen lockers: Unlike scareware, this mid-tier category of ransomware can completely freeze users out of their workstations, even after a reboot has been performed.
-Once infected, a computer terminal will permanently display a locked window until the ransom is paid, preventing users from accessing files and performing even basic administrative tasks.
-While screen lockers can be extremely disruptive in the short term, they can usually be cleared out without fear of data loss.
+- Screen lockers: Unlike scareware, this mid-tier category of ransomware can completely freeze users out of their workstations, even after a restart is been performed.
+Once infected, a computer terminal will permanently display a locked window until the ransom is paid, preventing users from accessing files and performing basic administrative tasks.
+While screen lockers can be highly disruptive in the short term, you can usually clear them without fear of data loss.

-- Encrypting ransomware: This form of ransomware is undoubtedly the most severe, as even with advanced cybersecurity software, it can be impossible to fully restore the encrypted data without paying the ransom.
-However, giving in to a cybercriminals’ demands is no guarantee that the hijacked data and files will be usable.
+- Encrypting ransomware: This form of ransomware is undoubtedly the most severe.
+It can be impossible to fully restore the encrypted data without paying the ransom, even with advanced cybersecurity software.
+However, giving in to cybercriminals’ demands is no guarantee that the hijacked data and files will be usable.
 Recovering from this type of ransomware infection often requires a complete wipe of all drives and a complete reinstallation from safe backups.

 According to Kaspersky Lab’s research, the total number of users who encountered ransomware decreased by almost 30% between 2017 and 2018.
 Manufacturers have seen a notable uptick in cyber attacks over the past year.
 A recent study by Deloitte discovered that close to 40% of manufacturing companies encountered at least one cyber attack between 2018 and 2019, suggesting a real need for continued improvement.
 But how can manufacturers protect their data and workstations from ransomware before and after an attack has occurred?

 Generally speaking, manufacturing firms are highly susceptible to ransomware due to the large volume of mission-critical production data involved in their day-to-day operations.
 A single encrypting ransomware attack can lockdown everything from production schedules and work orders to component schematics and more.